Merlin427/roverProject/README.md

 # Notes

-The app does not take user inputs, as I believe it was outsid the scope of the challange, Instead the test case variables are hardcoded in order for the app to run, however, user input and input validation can easily be added.
+The app does not take user inputs, as I believe it was outside the scope of the challange, instead the test case variables are hardcoded in order for the app to run.
+User input and input validation can easily be added.
 The unit tests include a testcase where the rover moves off the grid.